How to identify the dead cone in the top-quark jet: Angular structure of top-quark jet

-In order to study the central region around the dead cone in greater detail we consider in Fig.~\ref{fig:projections.gluon-parton} the distribution of gluon jets and partons along the $X$ axis in a horizontal stripe of width $-\frac{1}{2}< Y < +\frac{1}{2}$ of the Fig.~\ref{fig:scatter_gluon}, upper row.
-The dip of the distribution visible for the stable top-quark at the center is largely filled for the unstable top-quark.
-The maximum reflects the edge of the jet where gluons emitted from the b-jet are outside the jet cone of radius R=0.2.
-These gluons from b-decay are restricted to $X_g<0$ because of angular ordering (see Sec.~\ref{sec:theory}).
+In order to study the central region around the dead cone in greater detail we consider in Fig.~\ref{fig:projections.gluon-parton} (left channel) the distribution of the primary gluon jets, as obtained from partons, along the $X$ axis in a horizontal stripe of width $-\frac{1}{2}< Y < +\frac{1}{2}$ of the Fig.~\ref{fig:scatter_gluon}, upper row.
+The dip of the distribution visible for the stable top-quark at the center at $X_g=0$ is largely filled for the unstable top-quark.
+The maximum reflects the edge of the b-jet where gluons emitted from the b-quark are outside the jet cone of radius R=0.2.
+These gluons from b-decay are restricted to $X_g<0$ because of angular ordering (see Sect.~\ref{sec:theory}).
 There is some flow beyond this limit especially for the smallest angles $X_g$ which could come from a mismatch of partons generated by the MC and partons combined into a jet.
-While for large b-quark angles $X_b<-2.5$ (green data points) the dead cone is indicated as dip around $X_g=0$, the evidence is reduced for smaller angles $X_b$.
+While for large b-quark jet angles $X_b<-2.5$ (green data points) the dead cone is indicated as dip around $X_g=0$, the evidence is reduced for smaller angles $X_b$.
 At the smallest angle $X_b<-0.5$ there is some excess of parton flow into the right hemisphere $X>0$.

 The behavior of these distributions can be qualitatively described in terms of the superposition of the two dipoles $\widehat{t \bar t}$ and $\widehat{tb}$ represented by the amplitudes $A$ and $B_1$ in Eq.~\eqref{FKhozeOtt}.
-The contribution of the b-quark amplitude is not directly known, as we have reduced its contribution by our vertical mass cut, so we calculate this contribution with the full density $|B_1|^2$ for reference.
+The contribution of the b-quark amplitude $B_1$ is not directly known, as we have reduced its contribution by our vertical mass cut, so we calculate this contribution with the full density $|B_1|^2$ for reference.
 The distributions $dN/dX_g$ along the horizontal stripe can be calculated with $\Theta_g= X_g\Theta_0$ and $Y=0$.
-Furthermore, we have to express the variables $\Theta',\phi'$ referring to the b-quark direction by $\Theta,\phi$ in reference to the t-quark.
+Furthermore, we have to express the variables $\Theta',\phi'$ for gluons referring the b-quark direction by the angles $\Theta,\phi$ in reference to the t-quark.
 Because of the strong collimation of the radiation from the b-quark, we approximate